 - thin white or clear discharge

-Depending on your body and how sensitive you are, these symptoms can feel minor or severe, but are generally nothing to be concerned about for the first four weeks of a piercing.
-If things don’t start to improve, then you might want to stop in with your piercer to see how your piercing is healing, but until you see symptoms of an actual infection, there’s no cause for alarm.
+Depending on your body and how sensitive you are, these symptoms can feel minor or severe, but they’re generally nothing to be concerned about for the first few weeks of a piercing.

 So what does an infected piercing feel like?
-Not good – here’s what to watch for:
+Here’s what to watch for:

 - numbness or tingling in the pierced area